filipsnastins/tomodachi-testcontainers/README.md

 ⚠️ Make sure that the environment variable is set before running `pytest`.

-## Forward Testcontainer logs to Pytest
+## Forward Testcontainer logs to pytest

 Logs from a testcontainer are forwarded to Python's standard logger as `INFO` logs when `tomodachi_testcontainers.DockerContainer` context manager exits.

-To see the logs in Pytest, set the log level to at least `INFO` in [Pytest configuration](https://docs.pytest.org/en/7.1.x/how-to/logging.html).
+To see the logs in pytest, set the log level to at least `INFO` in [pytest configuration](https://docs.pytest.org/en/7.1.x/how-to/logging.html).

 Capturing container logs is useful to see what happened inside a container if a test failed.
 It's especially useful if tests have failed in CI, because the containers are immediately deleted